EU Settlement Scheme

 In most cases, your UK residence can be assessed by reference to your National Insurance record.
 For this reason, your Settlement Status application will ask you for your National Insurance number.

 However, not everyone will have a National Insurance number.
-Similarly, not everyone will have been undertaking work or other activities that would require reference to a NI number or a NI number.
+Similarly, not everyone will have been undertaking work or other activities that would require reference to a NI number.
 In these cases, you should consider gathering the following documents to prove 5 years’ continuous residence in the UK instead.
 Such documents can include:

 To qualify for continuous residence you must not have been absent from the UK for more than 6 months in any 12 month period unless the absence was for an important reason such as pregnancy, childbirth, serious illness, study or vocational training or an overseas posting.

 What if I already have permanent residence status or indefinite leave to remain (ILR)?